Saladin5101/QuickSky/README.md

 ## Notes for V1
-- QuickSky v1 is **100% native**—no wrapping, no依赖 on Git or other tools.
+- QuickSky v1 is **100% native**—no wrapping, no rely on Git or other tools.
 It’s built from the ground up to be simple.
 - Bugs?
 Feature requests?
 Open an issue or PR.
 This tool’s for *your* workflow—if something feels off, say so.
 - No "best practices" lectures.
 If it works for how you code, that’s all that matters.